Austynmcl/INFO3010-SpotifyProject/SpotifyProject.md

 Executive Summary
 -----------------

 For my project I wanted to see just how well Spotify does at recommending me new music.
 Spotify uses machine learning to create new playlists every year to recommend me new music based off of my music tastes.
 I gathered data from my playlists, explored various audio features of songs, and used Support Vector Machines to predict if the songs fit my taste or not.
-In my analysis, I found that Spotify does a reasonable job at matching audio features that I might be interested in, but not well enough as I'd like.
+In my analysis, I found that Spotify does a decent job at matching audio features that I might be interested in, but not well enough as I'd like.
+Out of all of the recommended playlists there may be around 20% of songs that I would save and would possibly fall my top 100 in a given year.

 Summary of Learning
 -------------------